Exclusively for zoos.media – 15.10.2018. Author: Philipp J. Kroiß

 A classic example is also the California condor:

-All this would not be possible without investing in “pretty enclosures”.
+All this would not have been possible without investing in “pretty enclosures”.
 The previously mentioned species are also by far not the only ones to have profited and still profit from this approach.
 Saving species is not a sprint, it is a marathon.
 Anyone who thinks that allocating a few million to fighting poaching instead of modern facilities for animals in conservation centres, which zoos and aquariums are, knows shockingly little about conservation and should not act as an expert.
 Species in need of protection rarely suffer from just one easy to solve problem.

-Poaching has long since become but one huge problem among many huge problems.
+Poaching has long since become but one huge problem for animals among many huge problems.
 Habitat loss, for instance, is a massive problem across the globe that leads to a ripple effect of problems.
 With “you just need to do that”, you will not save species.
 Instead, you need to engage with the animals, study them, research them, gain experience and involve the local population.
 Reducing things down to something simple sounds nice, but it is not really beneficial to conservation.

 Trivialising conservation, i.e. bragging and proclaiming simple solutions, does not only take the public for fools, but it also makes it very easy for dubious players to creep in and, you could almost say, steal money with populism from the serious players.
 In the future, it would be wonderful if professors did not adopt this bad habit, which, incidentally, real experts do not do.